-Answer: Test suite means bundle a few unit test cases and run it together.
+Answer: Test suite means bundle a few unit test cases and run them together.
 In JUnit, both @RunWith and @Suite annotation are used to run the suite test.

 Answer: Test runner is used for executing the test cases.

-24. Explain the execution procedure of the JUint test API methods ?
+24. Explain the execution procedure of the JUnit test API methods?

 Answer: Following is how the JUnit execution procedure works:

-- First of all method annotated as @BeforeClass execute only once.
+First of all, a method annotated as @BeforeClass execute only once.

-- Method annotated as @After executes for each test case but after the execution of test case.
+The method annotated as @After executes for each test case but after the execution of the test case.

 Answer: The test cases are executed using JUnitCore class.
 JUnitCore is a facade for running tests.
 It supports running JUnit 4 tests, JUnit 3.8.x tests, and mixtures.

-26. How to simulate timeout situation in JUnit ?
+26. How to simulate the timeout situation in JUnit?

-Answer: Junit provides a handy option of Timeout.
-If a test case takes more time than specified number of milliseconds then Junit will automatically mark it as failed.
+Answer: Junit provides a handy option for Timeout.
+If a test case takes more time than the specified number of milliseconds then Junit will automatically mark it as failed.
 The timeout parameter is used along with @Test annotation.

 Answer: Junit 4 has introduced a new feature Parameterized tests.
-Parameterized tests allow developer to run the same test over and over again using different values.
-(JUnit Interview Questions)
+Parameterized tests allow the developer to run the same test over and over again using different values.